Tsar Bomba

-The Tsar Bomba (code name: Ivan or Vanya, internal designation "AN602") was the most powerful nuclear weapon or weapon of any kind ever constructed and tested.
+The Tsar Bomba (code name: Ivan or Vanya, internal designation "AN602") is the most powerful nuclear weapon or weapon of any kind ever constructed and tested.
 A project of the Soviet Union, it was a thermonuclear aerial bomb, tested on 30 October 1961 at the Novaya Zemlya site in the country's far north.
-The bomb yielded 50 megatons of TNT.
+The bomb yielded the equivalent of 50 megatons of TNT.

 The Soviet physicist Andrei Sakharov oversaw the project at Arzamas-16, while the main work of design was by Sakharov, Viktor Adamsky, Yuri Babayev, Yuri Smirnov, and Yuri Trutnev.
 The project was ordered by First Secretary of the Communist Party Nikita Khrushchev in July 1961 as part of the Soviet resumption of nuclear testing after the Test Ban Moratorium, with the detonation timed to coincide with the 22nd Congress of the Communist Party of the Soviet Union (CPSU).

 Tested on 30 October 1961, the test verified new design principles for high-yield thermonuclear charges, allowing nuclear explosives "of practically unlimited power".
 The bomb was dropped by parachute from a Tu-95V aircraft, and detonated autonomously 4000 m above the cape Sukhoy Nos of Severny Island, Novaya Zemlya, 15 km from Mityushikha Bay, north of Matochkin Strait.
 Blast data and footage was recorded by a Soviet Tu-16.
 Both aircraft received radiation flash damage.

 The bhangmeter results and other data suggested the bomb yielded around 58 MtonTNT, which was the accepted yield in technical literature until 1991, when Soviet scientists revealed that their instruments indicated a yield of 50 MtonTNT.
 As they had the instrumental data and access to the test site, their yield figure has been accepted as more accurate.
 In theory, the bomb would have had a yield over 100 MtonTNT if it had included the natural uranium tamper which featured in the design but was replaced with lead in the test to reduce radioactive fallout.
 As only one bomb was built to completion, that capability has never been demonstrated.
 The design was too large and heavy to be deployed operationally, although it influenced the initial development of the Proton rocket.
-The next four most powerful tests ever took place were carried out by the Soviet Union the following year.
+The next four most powerful nuclear weapons tests ever to have taken place were carried out by the Soviet Union the following year.

 The United States government's reaction emphasized the lack of military usefulness, and signalled readiness to sign the Partial Nuclear Test Ban Treaty, eventually realized in 1963.
 It also prompted the disclosure of the US B41 nuclear bomb's 25 MtonTNT yield.
 In the Western world, the reaction focused on the incorrectly assumed record level of fission product fallout from a typical fissionable tamper design, similar to the US Castle Bravo test disaster.
 In fact, the Tsar Bomba derived only 3% of its yield from fission, or 1.5 Mt.